 A virtual private server (VPS) is a web hosting service that lets users have their own exclusive web hosting environment.
 There may be several virtual servers running within a single physical server.
-But to the customers, each one looks and feels like an independent machine.
-Compared to other web hosting services, a VPS is more stable, performs better, provides more disk space and memory, and is more flexible in terms of features.
+But to customers, each one looks and feels like an independent machine.
+Compared with other web hosting services, a VPS is more stable, performs better, provides more disk space and memory, and is more flexible in terms of features.

 Read More about a “Virtual Private Server”